Are you struggling financially as you wait for a lawsuit settlement in North Carolina?

 Does Nova Legal Funding offer a lawsuit loan or cash advance?

-Though commonly referred to as a lawsuit loan, we actually provide customers with a cash advance against their eventual lawsuit settlement.
+Though commonly referred to as a lawsuit loans in North Carolina, we actually provide customers with a cash advance against their eventual lawsuit settlement.
 This is a wholly non-recourse payment that plaintiffs only pay back if they win the case or obtain a settlement.

 Does it matter how the lawsuit funding is spent?